AIPI540-DeepLearning-Application/Bob_Dylan_generator/README.md

 ### Hardware
 - AWS g5.2xlarge
-- Nvidia A100 GPU
+- Nvidia A10G GPU

 ### Web interface
 We built the project with streamlit, langchain and Huggingface libraries.
 Also, we deploy our model on AWS to support the user requests.
+You can run the command `streamlit run main.py` to start the project.
+(If it shows the error message like: `bash: streamlit: command not found`, please run by `python -m streamlit run main.py`)
 ![alt text](./pictures/web1.png)
 ![alt text](./pictures/web2.png)